 Except it would take 79.36 years to earn $1,000,000 this way.

 Property flipping will take more effort and planning on your part, but your return on investment can be significantly higher.

 A seasoned property flipper looks for a home that's in need of repair, or where the buyer is looking to make a quick sale.

-Let's assume that you can purchase a “fixer upper” property for $120,000, with a potential resale value is $150,000.
+Let's assume that you can purchase a “fixer-upper” property for $120,000, with a potential resale value is $150,000.

 You spend six weeks renovating the property, getting it up to code, and ready for a family to move into.
-Your total expenses for the renovation come to $10,000 for materials, labor and organizing an open day.
+Your total expenses for the renovation come to $10,000 for materials, labor, and organizing an open day.

 You sell the property for $145,000 thanks to your successful open day, leaving you with $15,000 in net profit.

 There's no reason why the same property couldn't be purchased for $100,000 and resold for $150,000, leaving you with $40,000 in net profit.

-Here's a very basic “profit ladder” that shows you what's possible if you can double the profit you make from each successive property flip.
+Here's a very basic “profit ladder” that shows you what's possible if you can double the profit you make from each successive property flip:

 Do you think you could buy, renovate and flip seven properties over the next five years?

 By the way, real estate flipping shows are one of my guilty pleasures, especially Flipping Vegas.
 I know most of the drama in these shows is scripted, and almost entirely fake.

-The Stock Market and Savings
+10. The Stock Market and Savings

 It's also not as profitable for the vast majority of investors.
-You're just as likely to lose some, or all, of your investment capital as you are to bank millions.
+You're just as likely to lose some, or all, of your investment capital as you are to add millions to your bank account.

 If you're wondering how to make a million dollars in the stock market, then the answer is “slowly”, in the vast majority of cases.

 So, it's clear that you definitely can make a huge return on investment with the right stock.